rdevans87/ORM-ECommerce-BackEnd/README.md

 ![In Insomnia Core, the user tests “DELETE Category by ID,” “CREATE Category,” and “UPDATE Category.”](./Assets/13-orm-homework-demo-03.gif)

 Your walkthrough video should also show the POST, PUT, and DELETE routes for products and tags being tested in Insomnia Core.

-### Fill Out the API Routes to Perform RESTful CRUD Operations

-Fill out the unfinished routes in `product-routes.js`, `tag-routes.js`, and `category-routes.js` to perform create, read, update, and delete operations using your Sequelize models.

-Note that the functionality for creating the many-to-many relationship for products has already been completed for you.

-> **Hint**: Be sure to look at the mini-project code for syntax help and use your model's column definitions to figure out what `req.body` will be for POST and PUT routes!

 ### Seed the Database